Safety

 sensorineural hearing loss

 Irreversible hearing loss that is associated with the inner ear.
-Causes of sensorineural hearing loss include heredity, chronic noise exposure, and certain medications.
+Sensorineural hearing loss is caused by heredity, chronic noise exposure, and certain medications.

 silicone rubber